Evertras/lakitu/README.md

 Nomad uses to coordinate itself.
 Mostly I just want to actually learn to use Consul in a sandbox area to see what it can really do.

+## Various TODOs

+In no particular order and not an exclusive list, just jotting things down here.

+* Pin ansible version in virtualenv
+* Add Vault and put Consul encryption into Vault
+* Add Minio
+* Add some microservices via Nomad + Consul discovery
+* Figure out whether x.service should be in x-server or x (Nomad/Consul)
+* RPC encryption for Consul
+* Create multiple lakitus to make a real clustered server plane
+* Play with Consul templating